hai-vr/documentation/docs/changelogs/prefabulous-avatar.md

 Recalculate Normals now has [Erase Custom Split Normals](/docs/products/prefabulous-avatar/hai-components/recalculate-normals#option-erase-custom-split-normals) option:
 - Add "Erase Custom Split Normals" option.
 - When "Erase Custom Split Normals" is enabled, the recalculation will perform a second pass where all vertices that have a non-zero delta pos or a non-zero recalculated delta normals will have new deltas calculated: instead of calculating the difference from the base recalculated mesh, it will calculate the difference from the original mesh.
-- In effects, this erases custom split normals data for that blendshape.
+- In effect, this erases custom split normals data for that blendshape.
 - Since this only affects some vertices (non-zero delta pos or a non-zero recalculated delta normals), this prevents incorrect delta normals from contaminating unrelated vertices in the mesh.

 :::danger